lmb-freiburg/what3d/README.md

 The `path_to_your_predictions` folder should contain the `.ply` point clouds organized in the same structure as the `data/points/` folder.
 By default, the F-score is calculated with the same threshold values as in the paper.
 If you want use a different threshold, you can do so by providing a `--th` parameter to the script.
 You can also specify the desired location for the results by setting the `--out_path` parameter.
 If you do not do it, the results will be stored in the `fscore` folder.

+If you want to evaluate the F-score for voxel grids, you need to first convert them into point clouds.
+There is a function `voxel_grid_to_mesh` in `util.py` which converts a voxel grid represented as a numpy array into an Open3D `TriangleMesh`.
+After this, you can sample the desired number of points from the mesh using the built-in Open3D functionality.

 ### Precision/recall visualization

 ![precision-recall](img/precision_recall.png)